← Back to lessons

 Claude Code will:

-4. Upload your files
+3. Upload your files to Cloudflare

-5. Give you a URL
+4. Give you a live URL

 Your URL